el15kd/openCV-Cpp/README.md

+I have explored multiple techniques in each file to reduce the number of files and make it easier to observe the results.
 Each sub-folder contains a .cpp file with code and a .jpg/.png with the code output